ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Requested by user (Plex or local username)

+!!! info ""
-> The username of the Plex user who requested the media in Overseerr.
+    The username of the Plex user who requested the media in Overseerr.
 If a local user requested it, this will be the local username.

 - Key: Overseerr.addUser
 - Availability: movies, shows, seasons, episodes